 Similarly, Masters of the Universe is in the same boat, as there’s almost too much content to encapsulate in one film.
 There are plans to create animated shows for Netflix, but a live-action He-Man TV show wouldn’t be a bad move either.
 The audience has seen how Netflix managed to adapt The Witcher, successfully, so what’s stopping the streaming service from tackling He-Man as well?

 Imagine a talented showrunner like Damon Lindelof, Lisa Joy or Steven S. DeKnight poking into the dynamic between Skeletor and He-Man, while peeling back the layers of why Eternia is always in the mess it’s in.
 There’s even the potential for an Excalibur-inspired arc that could follow Prince Adam discovering the Power Sword, which is then split in two with Skeletor holding the other half.
 The whole conflict would be around them trying to get both parts to unlock Castle Grayskull—an angle touched upon in the original comics.

-Right now, it doesn’t seem like Hollywood has much faith in a Masters of the Universe film.
+Right now, it doesn’t seem like Hollywood has much faith in a He-Man and the Masters of the Universe movie.
 Instead of letting the franchise sit in a cupboard and gather cobwebs, it should receive the opportunity to be turned into a live-action TV show where there’s potential for multiple seasons of sword-and-sorcery fantasy.
 The world’s been asking for the next Game of Thrones; maybe it’s been right in front of us the whole time?

 RELATED: The Best Old Classic Cartoons – How Could We Forget These Shows?